triglav-dataflow/triglav-agent-vertica/README.md

 ## Prerequisites

-* Vertica table must have a DATE column for `daily` resource watcher
+* Vertica table must have a DATE column for `daily` resource monitor
-* Vertica table must have a TIMESTAMP or TIMESTAMPTZ column for `hourly` resource watcher
+* Vertica table must have a TIMESTAMP or TIMESTAMPTZ column for `hourly` resource monitor

 ## Installation